devtron-labs/devtron/docs/user-guide/global-configurations/external-links.md

 ## Access an external link

-The users (admin and others) can access the configured external link from the [App Details](././../creating-application/app-details.md) page.
+The users (admin and others) can access the configured external link on the [App Details](././../creating-application/app-details.md) page.

+**Note**: If you enable `App admins can edit` on the `External Links` page, then only non-super admin users can view the selected links on the `App-Details` page.

 ## Manage External links